Edmund Majowski

-Edmund Majowski (12 November 1910 – 26 October 1982) was a Polish football player and coach.
+Edmund Majowski (12 November 1910 – 26 October 1982) was a Polish footballer and manager.

 Playing career

 Majowski, who played as a striker, spent his professional career in both Poland and Austria, playing for AKS Chorzów, Pogoń Lwów and Admira Vienna.

 Majowski also represented Poland at international level, scoring one goal in four games between 1933 and 1934.

 Coaching career

-Majowski managed the Norwegian national team between 1957 and 1958.
+Majowski managed the Norwegia national team between 1957 and 1958 and the Kuwait national team in 1958.